Board of Directors

 Karen Crews

-Senior Curator, LA Plaza de Cultura y Artes
+Director of Exhibitions and Senior Curator, LA Plaza de Cultura y Artes

 Karen Crews

-(Senior Curator, LA Plaza de Cultura y Artes)
+(Director of Exhibitions and Senior Curator, LA Plaza de Cultura y Artes)

 Over the past 20 years, Karen Crews has worked as a museum curator and educator in California institutions, private collections, and universities.
 Prior to working at LA Plaza de Cultura y Artes, she served as Interim Gallery Director and Adjunct Faculty for the Museum Studies program at CSU Fullerton, Curatorial Advisor to the MAW Collection of Mexican and pre-Columbian Art, Chief Curator of the Monterey Museum of Art, and Associate Curator at the American Museum of Ceramic Art.
 Crews holds her MFA degree from CSU Fullerton with a specialization in Exhibition Design and Curatorial Studies and attended the Universidad Autónoma de Guadalajara, Jalisco, México and CSU Long Beach for her undergraduate BA degrees in Foreign Language, Studio Art, and Music Performance.